mksaraf/kubernetes-lab-tutorial/openshift/basics.md

 ```

 ## Create a demo project
 The OpenShift platform has the concept of "projects" to contain a number of different resources.
-We'll explore what this means in more details throughout the rest of the tutorial.

 Create a demo project for our first application.

 The default configuration for CLI operations currently is to be the ``system:admin`` passwordless user, which is allowed to create projects.
 Login as admin user:
 ```